 Many Ways to Kill

 Speaking of layouts, the environments in Hitman GO are cleverly designed.
-They bridge the gap between real life and digital board games by adding intriguing features such as secret passages and blocked areas which provide a welcome change to the Hitman Sniper series.
+They bridge the gap between real life and digital board games by adding intriguing features such as secret passages and blocked areas which provide a welcome change to the Hitman Sniper series or indeed the sifthead series.
 Just as it is in the game series, Agent 47 can use the layout to his advantage in order to hide from and distract foes while going after his mark.
 You will need to employ strategy and quick thinking if you are to succeed as you have a limited number of turns per level.

 Are you looking for a challenge?
 Hitman GO may start slow but the action ramps up quickly, requiring you to get to the end of a map without killing anyone in less than ten turns.
 Some will require you to pick up a briefcase prior to dealing with your mark.
 A few missions have variations and these may require you to replay a level to fulfill them.
 For instance, one may need you to prioritize stealth above all else, while the other will entail killing all that stand in your way.